Tostones: Preparation

-Green (unripe) plantains are peeled, sliced length-wise, diagonally, or width-wise, and then fried twice.
-The raw slices of plantains are fried for one to two minutes on each side until they are golden in color, and removed and patted to remove excess cooking oil.
-Afterward, they are pounded flat with a hinged utensil made for the task, called a tostonera, or less conveniently, with any kitchen utensil with a large enough flat surface, for instance, between two plates.
+Green (unripe) plantains are peeled, sliced lengthwise, diagonally, or widthwise, and then fried twice.
+The raw slices of plantains are fried for one to six minutes on each side until they are golden in color, and removed and patted to remove excess cooking oil.
+Afterward, they are pounded flat with a hinged utensil made for the task, called a tostonera, or with any kitchen utensil with a sufficiently large flat surface—for instance, between two plates.
 The flattened plantain slices are then fried once again until they are crisp and golden brown.

 Serving

-Tostones are salted and eaten much like potato chips/crisps or French fries/chips.
+Tostones are salted and eaten much like potato chips (crisps) or french fries.
+They are a staple of Latin American countries and the Caribbean, including Cuba, Puerto Rico, Dominican Republic, Panama, the north coast of Honduras, and in Haiti, where they are often served with the traditional griot (fried pork) or pikliz, a spicy slaw.
 In some regions, it is customary to dip them in mojo (a garlic sauce) or ají.
 In Colombia they are sometimes served with hogao sauce or topped with seasoned shredded beef.
 In Costa Rica, they are often eaten with a paste-like dip made from black beans.
 In the Dominican Republic, they are commonly served with fresh lime wedges to squeeze over them and salt for sprinkling.
-In Guatemala on the Caribbean side, they are usually served as a side dish with fish or any poultry, sprinkled with a little salt.
+In Guatemala on the Caribbean side, they are usually served as a side dish with fish or poultry, sprinkled with a little salt.
 In some countries, they are served topped with cheese as an appetizer or with shrimp ceviche, pulled chicken, or avocado salad.
 They can also be bought prepared from supermarkets.
-This dish is found in all varieties of Caribbean cuisine.
 In Nicaragua, they are typically served with fried cheese and sometimes with refried beans.
 In Puerto Rico, they are commonly seasoned with garlic salt and eaten with fry sauce, mojo, or pique verde boricua.

-Tostones are also a staple of Latin American countries and the Caribbean, including Cuba, Puerto Rico, Dominican Republic, Panama, the north coast of Honduras, and in Haiti, where they are often served with the traditional griot (fried pork) or pikliz, a spicy slaw.

 They can also be found in West African cuisine, where they are referred to as plantain crisps.